 Because it’s automated it occurs without hesitation or friction.
-Since you are making tiny changes you never notice the 1% which means there is no struggle put the amount aside.
+Since you are making tiny changes you never notice the 1% which means there is no struggle to put the amount aside.
 What you never receive you never miss.

 The key is to make the funds impossible to access so that you are never tempted to spend them.
 You can use these funds to invest in stocks, bonds, mutual funds or overtime in real estate or other diverse assets.
 It could also be worth learning how to invest in blockchain.
 The key is to have a stockpile of wealth separate from your main income source.